borason/performer/doc/manual/UserManual.md

 <h3 id="concepts-snapshot">Snapshot</h3>

 In addition to the 16 patterns per project, there is an additional snapshot pattern which can temporarily be used to change sequences without affecting the original sequences.
-Snapshots come in handy during live performance to quickly allow changing sequences and then going back to commiting original state o.pattern.
+Snapshots come in handy during live performance to quickly allow changing sequences and then going back to committing original state of the pattern.
 Snapshots are controlled from the [Pattern](#pages-pattern) page.

 <!-- Song -->